Arctic convoys of World War II: Convoy PQ 16

-On 30 May 1942, the surviving ships of Convoy PQ 16 arrived, most ships to Murmansk and eight to Archangel; the convoy was such a success in war stores delivered that the Germans made greater efforts against the following convoys.
-The crane ships from Convoy PQ 16 including SS Empire Elgar stayed at Arkhangelsk and Molotovsk (now Severodvinsk) unloading ships for over 14 months.
+On 30 May 1942, the surviving ships of Convoy PQ 16 arrived, most ships to Murmansk and eight to Arkhangelsk; the convoy was such a success in war stores delivered that the Germans made greater efforts against the following convoys.
+The crane ships from Convoy PQ 16, including SS Empire Elgar, stayed at Arkhangelsk and Molotovsk (now Severodvinsk) unloading ships for over 14 months.